hapax/hapax.github.io/assets/teaching.md

 essential part of the process.
 It is through the teacher that trust is established, students are engaged, and the subject comes alive.
-For all of this to happen, teachers need to be on top of the material.
+For all of this to happen, teachers need to be on top of the material!
-If the syllabus now encompasses continuous but nowhere differentiable functions, numerical approximation, diffusion, or self-organised criticality, it seems like a huge ask unless they have scientific training.
+If the syllabus now encompasses continuous but nowhere differentiable functions, numerical approximation, diffusion, and self-organised criticality, it seems like an impossible ask for all but the most specialised of high school maths teachers.

 But here's the thing: if students can learn it, so can teachers!
 And if the syllabus is designed in an inviting, constructivist fashion